Scholarships are one of the tools used to promote the purpose of the Weigand Trust:

 Request your transcripts

-You’ll need to contact each college/university that awarded you a degree and request an OFFICIAL or CERTIFIED transcript be sent directly to us.
+You’ll need to contact your current college as well as each college/university that awarded you a degree and request an OFFICIAL or CERTIFIED transcript be sent directly to us.
 (Most schools utilize a third party transcript provider such as National Student Clearinghouse or Parchment.)
 If you are currently attending law school, we will need your law school transcript after grades have been posted for the fall semester.
 (High School transcripts are not required.)
 Please request transcripts be sent to:

 Email to: firstname.lastname@example.org